0/0

 Adrian Oetiker

 Der Schweizer Pianist Adrian Oetiker verfolgt seit vielen Jahren eine weltweite Karriere.
 Er studierte er in der Meisterklasse von Homero Francesch an der Zürcher Hochschule der Künste und bei Bella Davidovich an der Juilliard School in New York.
 Auch Lazar Berman zählte zu seinen Lehrern.
 1995 gewann er den ARD-Wettbewerb in München.
 Konzerte in Europa, Amerika und Australien führten ihn mit vielen Orchestern zusammen, darunter das Tonhalle-Orchester Zürich, das Symphonie-Orchester des Bayerischen Rundfunks, die Staatskapelle Dresden, das Irish National Symphony Orchestra und das Melbourne Symphony Orchestra.
 Bei wiederholten Einladungen nach Australien trat er mit den meisten Orchestern des Kontinents auf.
 Mit dem Orchestre Symphonique de Mulhouse unter Daniel Klajner spielte er von 2006 bis 2008 alle Klavierkonzerte von Béla Bartók.
 Rezitals und Kammermusik-Programme spielte er u.a. in der Berliner Philharmonie, im Gewandhaus Leipzig, im Festspielhaus Salzburg, im KKL und im Teatro La Fenice in Venedig.
 Er musiziert regelmässig im Klavierduo Paola & Adrian Oetiker und ist Pianist im Feininger Trio der Berliner Philharmoniker.
-Mehrere Ballettproduktionen am Opernhaus Zürich, an der Semperoper Dresden und an der Bayerischen Staatsoper, u.a. mit Christian Spuck, runden seine vielfältigen Tätigkeiten ab.
-Adrian Oetiker ist Künstlerischer Leiter der Internationalen Sommerakademie Ettal und seit 1996 Professor für Klavier an der Hochschule für Musik Basel.
+Mehrere Ballettproduktionen am Opernhaus Zürich, an der Semperoper Dresden, an der Bayerischen Staatsoper und an der Deutschen Oper Berlin, u.a. mit Christian Spuck, runden seine vielfältigen Tätigkeiten ab.
+Adrian Oetiker ist Künstlerischer Leiter der Internationalen Sommerakademie Ettal und war von 1996 bis 2021 Professor für Klavier an der Hochschule für Musik Basel.
 2011 wurde er als Professor an die Hochschule für Musik und Theater in München berufen.